 Study of infectious diseases in patients who have had bone marrow or solid organ transplants, or who have a hematologic malignancy.
 The elective is designed to teach students the fundamentals of evaluating clinical infections in these complex and interesting patients and formulating plans for workup and therapy.
 Students see consultations in every part of Barnes-Jewish Hospital under the supervision of a faculty member who rounds with them every day.
 They work closely with infectious disease fellows, follow their own patients and play an important role in their management.
 They are expected to read the literature about their patients and participate in clinical conferences.
 They attend teaching rounds and conferences and lectures in infectious diseases.
 They also learn appropriate use of antibiotics, antifungal and antiviral agents in this highly immune suppressed population.
 A wide distribution of infectious diseases is covered including management of neutropenic fever, invasive fungal infections in the transplant population, acute and chronic infections, infection prophylaxis and monitoring and interactions between immunosuppressive agents and antibiotics.

-Study of patients with infectious diseases, including inpatient care of HIV-infected patients and general infectious disease consults.
-The elective is designed to teach students the fundamentals of evaluating clinical problems in infection and formulating plans for workup and therapy.
+This elective allows students to participate in the management of patients with a wide variety of infections in the inpatient setting.
+The elective is designed to teach students the fundamentals of evaluating clinical problems in infection and formulating plans for diagnosis and management.
 Students see consultations in infectious diseases in every part of Barnes-Jewish Hospital under the supervision of a faculty member who rounds with them every day.
-They work closely with medical residents and infectious disease fellows, follow their own patients and play an important role in their management.
-They are expected to read the literature about their patients and participate in clinical conferences.
-They attend teaching rounds and conferences and lectures in infectious diseases.
-They also learn appropriate use of antibiotics, antifungal and antiviral agents.
-A wide distribution of infectious diseases is covered including community-acquired acute and chronic infections, opportunistic infections in HIV-infected patients, hospital-acquired infections, and basic infection control practices.
-This is a four-week rotation.
-Two-week rotations are allowed, but must be done in conjunction with two weeks of Transplant Infectious Disease or Bone and Joint Infectious Disease.
+They work closely with medical residents and infectious disease fellows, follow their own patients, and play an important role in their management.
+They are expected to read the literature about their patients and to participate in clinical conferences.
+They attend teaching rounds, conferences, and lectures in infectious diseases.
+They see a wide variety of infectious diseases, including community-acquired acute and chronic infections, surgical infections, opportunistic infections in HIV-infected patients and other immunocompromised hosts, and hospital-acquired infections.
+They also learn basic infection control practices as well as the appropriate use of antibiotics and antifungal and antiviral agents.

 M25 Medicine 861 Oncology — Inpatient Consult Service